Variational closures for composite homogenised fluid flows: Introduction

-Of course, the application of homogenisation theory to derive stochastic fluid dynamics with transport noise is not limited to homogenising slow-fast equations of the Lagrangian particle trajectories.
-For example, in \cite{FP2021}, stochastic homogenisation is applied to a slow-fast system of 2D Euler-like system of stochastic PDEs to derive 2D Euler equation with transport noise.
-This is extended in \cite{DP2024,DH2023} for a general class of system of PDEs such that stochastic Navier-Stokes equations in 2D and 3D can be obtained.
+Complementary to this approach, the application of homogenisation theory to derive stochastic fluid dynamics with transport noise is not limited to homogenising slow-fast equations of Lagrangian particle trajectories.
+For example, \cite{flandoli2022additive, FP2021} applies stochastic homogenisation to a slow-fast system of 2D Euler-like stochastic PDEs to derive the 2D Euler equation with transport noise.
+This is extended in \cite{debussche2024second,DH2023} for a general class of PDE systems, from which stochastic Navier-Stokes equations in 2D and 3D can be obtained.

+\paragraph{Main contributions.} The two main contributions of this work are as follows.
+First, we use the theory of rough flows to establish sufficient conditions on the flows of diffeomorphisms $\Xi^\varepsilon$ and $\bar{g}^\varepsilon$ to rigorously obtain a stochastic flow $g$ in the $\varepsilon \rightarrow 0$ limit of the composition $g^\varepsilon = \Xi^\varepsilon \circ \bar{g}^\varepsilon$.
+The precise convergence result is stated in Theorem \ref{thm:convergence}.
+Second, in Section \ref{sec:vp}, we derive stochastic closure dynamics for the drift velocity $u_t$ in \eqref{eqn:eulerian decomp g} through variational principles that exploit the geometric structure of the homogenised flow $g = \Xi \circ \bar{g}$ obtained in Section \ref{sec:homog}.
+These variational principles do not require explicit stochastic constraints and directly reveal the connections between stochastic and random-coefficient Euler--Poincar\'e equations based on flow map representations.
+This work opens a new avenue for analysing stochastic Euler--Poincar\'e equations, as the analysis of stochastic PDEs based on their flow maps is well established among analysts.